feature-engine/feature_engine/docs/index.rst

 - :doc:`selection/DropFeatures`: drops a subset of variables from a dataframe
 - :doc:`selection/DropConstantFeatures`: drops constant and quasi-constant variables from a dataframe
 - :doc:`selection/DropDuplicateFeatures`: drops duplicated variables from a dataframe
+- :doc:`selection/ShuffleFeaturesSelector`:  selects features by determining the drop in machine learning model performance when each feature's values are randomly shuffled from a dataframe

 Getting Help